-Stella Maris is a 19th-century Carmelite Monastery.
-It is located on top of Mount Carmel in Haifa.
+Stella Maris is a 19th-century Carmelite Monastery on top of Mount Carmel in Haifa.
+And nearby you can find a stunning viewpoint and a lovely trail.
 Let’s begin exploring!

 Stella Maris Monastery is located on the street bearing its name, i.e., Stella Maris road 100, Haifa.
 At this address, you can also find the upper station of Haifa’s cable car.